-We are back in LA.
-All good things must come to an end, snif.
-We spent 3 days in Tahiti – not the Island, but the resort in Vegas called Tahiti Village Resort and we had such a relaxing time.
+We spent 3 days in Tahiti – not the Island, but the resort in Las Vegas called Tahiti Village Resort and we had such a relaxing time.

 It was a different trip compared to our past Vegas trips.
 This one was more relaxed.
 Away from the hustle and bustle of the busy strip and the smelly casinos.
 As if we actually went to an Island, but we’re actually just at the very end of the Vegas Strip – close enough if we wanna get in on the action or the Vegas buffets.

 We got to Vegas by noon but check in was not until 4 PM at Tahiti Village so we headed to Bacchanal buffet at Ceasars Palace for lunch before heading to the hotel.

 We got the 1 Bedroom Moorea Suite and it was big enough for our daughter to run around as we settle in for a nap.
-The bed was comfy and we were all knock out.
+The bed was comfy and we were all knocked out.
 Well, that’s either due to the bed or coz’ we ate too much or both.